1916–1917 northern Minnesota lumber strike: Prelude to strike action

 Through late 1916, IWW organizers discussed working conditions and organizing with millworkers and began to plan a strike action.
 One of the most vocal advocates for a strike was Jack "Timber Beast" Beaton, an IWW member and long-time lumberjack from Wisconsin.
 Beaton was a popular leading member of Local 490 due to his fiery oratory and militant stance on issues regarding strike action.
 This put him in disagreement with Jacobson and other IWW organizers, who were more cautious about the prospects of a strike.
 In December 1916, tensions between these two sides were exacerbated after five nationally known IWW organizers who had been arrested during the miners' strike on charges of murder were released as part of a deal that saw several rank and file union members charged with manslaughter.
 Some of the more militant unionists such as Beaton viewed the deal as a sellout by the IWW, and acting without direct approval from the national union, they began to prepare for a strike.

 On December 24, several dozen organized millworkers met with Beaton at the Finnish Socialist Hall and drafted a list of demands to be submitted to the mill operators.
 The demands included a flat pay increase for all workers of 25 cents per day, eight-hour shifts on Sundays and Saturdays, an end to Sunday night shifts, shift changes every week, and an end to union suppression.
 The workers then elected a committee of six individuals to present these demands on December 26, with a deadline of noon on December 27.
 Jacobson was opposed to the idea and telegraphed IWW General Secretary-Treasurer Bill Haywood, who told Jacobson, "a successful strike at the present time in the Virginia mills would be hopeless.
 Must wait until better organized.
 Continue with organization work".
 Despite this, the meeting with mill management went as planned on December 26, and Jacobson reluctantly agreed to officially sanction the possible strike action.
 The demands were submitted to Chester R. Rogers, the manufacturing superintendent for the company, who rejected them.
 During their meeting, Beaton also stated that, if their demands were not met, lumberjacks would also go on strike in an act of solidarity, though Rogers dismissed that possibility.
 Shortly after the meeting, Rogers hired a large number of guards for the mill and requested St. Louis County Sheriff John R. Meining to deputize them, which he did.
-Additionally, Sheriff Meining deputized Rogers and placed him in charge of the deputized group.
+Additionally, Sheriff Meining deputized Rogers and placed him in charge of the guards.